ETS-Android3/musico/README.md

 All the android new Best Practises have been implemented:

 - Android **navigational Component** for navigation between fragment and achieving a single activity based application
-- Simple **MVVM** architecture with deferring all complexities of UI to viewModel
+- **MVVM** architecture with deferring all complexities of UI to viewModel and repository.
 - Using **Dagger** for dependency Injection
 - Simplicity and easy design of the app (Inspired by Indicative UI provided )
 - Android View Binding to avoid monotonous findViewById call and run-time exceptions and crashes.